 Moore said he would argue a person has a better chance fending of a thug with a switchblade than a strong, aggressive dog, hell-bent on destruction.

 “It doesn’t matter what kind of large dog, you could get hurt and feral dogs do form packs.
 In fact, my friend Kenneth Pigg and I had to retreat to our trucks looking at a piece of property way back in 2000 because of a pack of feral dogs that looked were essentially a bunch of mutts.
-There are lots of stores like this out there and tens of thousands of feral dogs in Texas.
-You never know.
-You might get tackled by a feral poodle out there.”
+There are lots of stores like this out there and tens of thousands of feral dogs in Texas.”

 But how are we to defend ourselves?
 If you do a Google search you find all kinds of methods offered to fend off attacking dogs, bears and other dangerous animals.

 One article entitled, “Defending Yourself Against Animal Attacks” recommends using pepper spray and says, “Even if you are carrying a gun with you, do not try to shoot at the animal.”

 “If I had taken this advice I might not be here and at the very least would have scars with me the rest of my life,” Moore said.

 The concealed carry debate has been virtually solely focused on prevention of criminal attacks but there are other equally dangerous threats lurking out there.
 Dog, bear, mountain lion and even coyote attacks are on the increase in urban areas throughout the country.